Fentanyl Addiction Symptoms & Signs of Overdose

 Everyone is a unique person with one-of-a-kind needs and personality.
 While this should be obvious, many treatment centers fail to realize as much and try to wedge their patients into singular, cookie-cutter recovery programs.
 This is not the case at The Carter Treatment Center in Cumming.

 We take the time to get to know you and the details of your life that led to your fentanyl addiction.
 We offer a variety of alternative treatment methods — from adventure therapy and aromatherapy to equine-assisted therapy and meditation.
 During a friendly and supportive consultation with a member of our team, we can discuss the options you believe may benefit you and go from there.
 Together, we can find the strength to defeat fentanyl addiction before it causes even more health problems and pain in your life.

 The Carter Treatment Center is located in Suwanee and Cumming, Georgia.
 We are known for helping people defeat drug addiction in Alpharetta, Canton, Dawsonville, Milton, Johns Creek, Gainesville, Roswell, Duluth, Buford, Lawrenceville, Peachtree Corners, and Gwinnett County.
 Would you like to know more?
-Call (678) 737-4430.
+Contact us today or call (678) 737-4430.